aolenevme/lint-fs/README.md

 # LINT-FS 📐
-Lint Your File System with Regular Expressions!
+Lint File System with Regular Expressions!

 ## Why?
 We have got linters and static analyzers.
 But the stated structure of your project plays an equally important role in keeping your code clean.